Penetration Testing for Healthcare: How to Get Started

 Stolen medical data can fetch up to 50 times more value than financial data on the black market, making healthcare data a high-value target for cyber criminals [1].
 Thanks to a rising tide of breaches, healthcare companies are facing extreme costs and strict compliance mandates like HIPAA.
 With the average data breach in healthcare costing over 10 million USD [2], penetration testing has become a critical defense measure for companies looking to avoid disruption and costly breaches.

 If you’ve never conducted a penetration test, getting started may seem daunting.
-In this guide, we’ll walk you through the essentials, show you how to start a testing program, and cover why healthcare is vulnerable, what a test entails, and how to choose a partner to protect patient data and meet your security and compliance goals.
+In this guide, we’ll walk you through the essentials, show you how to start a testing program.
+And cover why healthcare is vulnerable, what a test entails, and how to choose a partner to protect patient data and meet your security and compliance goals.

 The Unique Security Challenges in Healthcare Environments